centaur54dev/ConnDuino_EEPROM/README.md

 2     | firstChar  | 1
 3     | lastChar   | 1
 4     | widths     | number of characters in font
-5     | bitmaps    | sum of widths x byteHeight
+5     | bitmaps    | sum of widths * byteHeight

-Currently, use of such fonts, stored in eeprom is made by the [ConnDuino-GFX Library](http://github.com/ConnDuino/ConnDuino-GFX-Library)
+Currently, use of such fonts, stored in eeprom, is made by the [ConnDuino-GFX Library](http://github.com/ConnDuino/ConnDuino-GFX-Library)

 Customizing eepromI2C object
 -------------------------